OpenMDAO/OpenMDAO/openmdao/docs/features/grouping_components/standalone_groups.rst

  - Set execution order
  - Assign case recorders

+In previous versions of OpenMDAO, it was not possible to do these things after setup (with the exception of setting initial conditions.)
+In OpenMDAO 2.0, the setup process was redesigned and split into two phases.
+In the first phase, executed when `setup` is called, the model hiearchy is assembled and variables and connections are all assigned.
+At this point, subsystems are accessible as attributes on their parent.

 Here, we instantiate a hierarchy of groups, and then change the solver to one that can solve this problem.

 .. embed-test::